 "So, physics has all these questions.
 What is dark matter?
 What is dark energy?
 Does it really exist?
 Where is it?
 The Big Bang should have produced just as much anti-matter as matter, so how did everything not annihilate itself to begin with?
 Wait…OK...let me go sideways for a second.
 What if space-time is not continuous?
 What if you can be here, or there, but not in-between…now or then, but not then…you see something like this in the orbitals of an atom, the electrons are in one orbital or another, always, never some arbitrary level, and why not?
 Atoms are almost entirely empty space, ninety-nine point nine, and add a dozen or so nines after that, percent empty space.
 So space-time is sandy…so many plank-lengths or plank-times or whatever as a minimum.
 Grainy like the second-hand laptop that some of you are playing minesweeper with instead of paying attention.
 Let that sink in for a moment.
 Time ticks like an old clock, or space on a grid.

 "So, we have that.
 One of the peculiar postulates of string theory is that it requires eleven or more spatial dimensions to function.
 So, where are they?
 It is assumed that they are curled up so tiny that we can find no evidence of their existence, like a Kardashian brain, and that only three spatial dimensions unfolded themselves when our universe coughed its first.
 And here we are…can you believe it…humans yet again on their special pedestal.
 How many times does Copernicus have to slap us down before we learn our place?"

 "That's the guy that said we came from apes."

 "He just talked about Copernicus.
-He said the earth was not the center of the universe even though the Pope said so," a second-year male stated from the back of the room.
-So, there might be two.
-Another was very interested, long past her years as a student, or as a professor.
-She was contented with standing on the side, out of sight.
+He said the earth was not the center of the universe even though the Pope said so."
+A few more stated paying more attention.
+Another was very interested, long past her years as a student.
+She somehow still had been missed, and preferred this, standing away on the side.